somil-18/Computer-Science-Jobs-Market-Analysis/README.md

-# 📊 Computer Science Jobs - Data Science Project (Internshala)
+# 📊 Computer Science Jobs - Data Science Project

 This project presents an end-to-end data science workflow applied to job listings from **Internshala**, specifically for **Computer Science** and **Data Science** roles.
 It covers **web scraping**, **data cleaning**, **exploratory data analysis (EDA)**, and **visualization** to gain insights into job trends, preferred skills, and work locations.